 Our expert guidance, groundbreaking curriculum, partnerships with equipment manufacturers, and ongoing Teach the Teacher support is just what you need to bring edible education into every classroom in your community.

 We haven’t met, but I would be willing to guess that we share the same struggle.
-Your organization has been working tirelessly for years to bring edible education into the schools in your community but you continue to hit one hurdle after another.
+Your organization has been working tirelessly for years to establish community garden programs and bring edible education into the schools in your community but you continue to hit one hurdle after another.
 No money, no space, no one to run the program.
 No curriculum or lesson plans.
 No vision on the part of the schools for what’s possible.

 Sound about right?
 Well, all of that changes.
 Right now.